 - ¼ cup (60mL) honey

-- 1 tsp vanilla stevia
+- 1 tsp liquid stevia (see Notes!)

 - 1 cup (240g) plain nonfat Greek yogurt

-- 2 tbsp (10g) unsweetened cocoa powder
+- 2 tbsp (10g) unsweetened cocoa powder (measured like this)

 - Preheat the oven to 325°F, and coat an 8”-square pan with nonstick cooking spray.

 - To prepare the cookie bars, whisk together the oat flour, baking soda, and salt in a medium bowl.
 In a separate bowl, whisk together peanut butter, cashew milk, and vanilla extract.
-Stir in the honey and vanilla stevia.
+Stir in the honey and liquid stevia.
 Add in the oat flour mixture, stirring just until incorporated.

 - Using a spatula, gently press the cookie dough into the prepared pan in a thin, even layer.
 Bake at 325°F for 10-12 minutes or until the center feels firm to the touch.
 Cool completely to room temperature in the pan.

 - While the cookie bars bake, prepare the frosting.
-Beat the Greek yogurt, instant pudding mix, cocoa powder, and vanilla stevia together using an electric hand mixer or stand mixer for 2 minutes.
+Beat the Greek yogurt, instant pudding mix, cocoa powder, and liquid stevia together using an electric hand mixer or stand mixer for 2 minutes.
 Cover the bowl with foil, and chill for at least 2 hours.

 - Once the cookie bars are completely cool, spread the frosting across the top.
 (I highly recommend an offset spatula like this to do so!)
 Slice them into 16 square bars.